 Have teachers been surveyed about the combined library and expressed support?

-Have school parent groups been informed about the combined library?
+Have school parent groups been informed about the combined library and expressed support?

-Has the local Friends of the Library group been informed about the combined library?
+Has the local Friends of the Library group been informed about the combined library and expressed support?

 Has the community been surveyed about the combined library and expressed support?